 Do you need help with your anger issues?
 At The Awareness Centre, our specialists have decades of combined experience helping clients understand and manage their anger problems.
 Using various proven approaches to anger management therapy and counselling, we can set you on your path towards a healthier, more stress free life that isn’t governed by your anger.

-Our private counsellors, psychotherapists and counselling psychologists are all accredited with one or more of the following professional bodies:
+Our private counsellors, psychotherapists, clinical and counselling psychologists are all either members or accredited with one or more of the following professional bodies:

 What is Anger Management Therapy?

 Is anger the first thing you feel in response to certain situations?
 Do you find that you’re losing your temper at the tiniest provocation?
 Are angry feelings beginning to take over your life?
 Whether you’ve suddenly noticed that anger is your default emotion, or whether you’ve had it pointed out by well-meaning family and friends, you may be thinking about how you can take some positive steps in terms of managing it.

 With anger management therapy at The Awareness Centre, you can begin to understand what is causing you to feel so angry, and work to take control of those overwhelming rages.
 Our specialists will be able to assess your emotional responses to situations, discover any underlying root causes and work with you to develop an effective treatment plan.

 While rational anger can (and probably will) affect us all at some point in our lives, it often stays within a healthy range of expression.
 Irrational anger and rage, on the other hand, can sometimes erupt and spill out in inappropriate and destructive ways.